danielgross/ggml-k8s/README.md

 - When a promptTemplate is defined, this is also used for the `/v1/completions` endpoint.
 This might be fixed in the future on LocalAI's end, in the meanwhile, if you just need to use the `/v1/completions` endpoint, make sure to not define the promptTemplate for the model on the `models.yaml` file at all.

 ### TO-DOs:
-  - [ ] Add a proxy to redirect requests to the correct service and potentially collect all the /v1/models responses on a single endpoint
+  - [ ] Add a proxy to redirect requests to the correct service and potentially collect all the /v1/models responses on a single endpoint.
-  - [ ] Solve thread safety issues on [Llama.cpp](https://github.com/ggerganov/llama.cpp/issues/3960)
+  - [ ] Solve thread safety issues on [Llama.cpp](https://github.com/ggerganov/llama.cpp/issues/3960).
-  - [ ] Make the backend more scalable by adding more nodes to the Kubernetes cluster automatically through an autoscaling group
+  - [ ] Make the backend more scalable by adding more nodes to the Kubernetes cluster automatically through an autoscaling group.
-  - [ ] Test the backend on GPU enabled nodes
+  - [ ] Test the backend on GPU enabled nodes.
-  - [ ] Add support for other cloud providers
+  - [ ] Add support for other cloud providers.

 Feel free to open an issue or a PR if you have any suggestions or questions!